SCOPE: Sequential Causal Optimization of Process Interventions: Experiments Discussion

 \subsubsection{SimBPIC17}

-We additionally introduce SimBPIC17, a semi-synthetic simulation based on the BPIC17\_W event log.
-In this simulation, we simplify the control-flow (by deleting 3 activities) and introduce an intervention on the existing activity `call\_incomplete\_files'.
+We additionally introduce SimBPIC17, a semi-synthetic simulation based on the BPIC17\_W event log, which records real-world loan application cases.
+In this simulation, we simplify the control-flow sligthly (by deleting 3 activities) and introduce an intervention on the existing activity `call\_incomplete\_files'.
 At each decision point, the choice is whether to \textit{call} the client to follow up on incomplete files or to \textit{wait} for the client to provide the information themselves.
 The KPI to minimize is the total cost incurred while completing the files: $cost_{files} = cost_{tpt}*tpt_{files} + n\_calls*cost_{call}$, where $tpt_{files}$ is the throughput time of completing the files, which is sampled from a uniform distribution, and $cost_{tpt}$ and $cost_{call}$ are fixed constants.
 There is a trade-off: waiting is cheaper but increases throughput time, whereas calling is more expensive but shortens the throughput time.
 The (causal) effect of a call on the throughput time depends on two factors: the loan type (with ‘car’ and ‘loan takeover’ having larger effects) and the average duration of all previous activities (longer durations increase the potential time saved by calling).
 This dependency on average duration creates strong inter-decision point interactions: a call in decision point 1 reduces throughput time but also lowers the average duration of activities after decision point 1, which in turn reduces the effect of a call in decision point 2.
 To generate datasets, variables except activity labels and activity durations are sampled from the original dataset.
-We then define the simplified control-flow, the function determining the effect of a call, the function calculating the KPI based on the actions taken, and the bank policy, which governs whether the bank chooses to call or wait.
+We then define the control-flow, the function determining the effect of a call, the function calculating the KPI based on the actions taken, and the bank policy, which governs whether the bank chooses to call or wait.
 The bank calls if the loan type is ‘car’ or ‘loan takeover’ and the average activity duration exceeds 4025 units.
 Unlike SimBank, SimBPIC17 makes it easy to vary the number of decision points by increasing the number of (obligatory) choices between call or wait.
-Similar to SimBank, defining the bank policy allows us to mimic an observational event log, and we can vary confounding levels by adjusting the probability of choosing a random action versus following the bank policy; this is equivalent to how we vary confounding in SimBank.
+We mimic an observational event log by defining the bank policy, varying confounding levels in the same way as in SimBank.